Religion in Iran: Sikhism

 There is a very small community of Sikhs in Iran numbering about 60 families mostly living in Tehran.
 Many of them are Iranian citizens.
 They also run a gurdwara in Tehran.

 Sikhism in Iran is so uncommon amongst the families that many citizens of Tehran are not even aware of the gurdwara in their city.
-This is due to Tehran being the capitol of Iran and the reputation that Iran has of being intolerant towards religions other than Shia.
+This is due to Tehran being the capital of Iran and the reputation that Iran has of being intolerant towards religions other than Shia.
 The United Nations has repeatedly accused Iran of persecuting citizens based on their religion.
 Although the Sikhs of Iran experience persecution like many other minority religions they are still envied by those other minority groups.
 Regular worshippers in Tehran have even stated that they feel no discrimination at all from fellow citizens of Tehran.

 Sikhs began migrating to Iran around the start of the 20th century from British controlled areas of India that eventually became Pakistan.
 They originally settled in Eastern Iran and slowly moved towards Tehran.
 Before the Iranian Revolution of 1979 the Sikh community was believed to be as many as 5,000 strong, but after the revolution and the Iraqi war the numbers declined.
 Part of this exodus out of Iran was attributed to the new laws and restrictions on religion put in place by the new Iranian government.

-Currently there are four gurdwaras in Iran.
-Tehran, Mashhad, Zahidan, and Bushehr.
+Currently there are four gurdwaras in Iran: Tehran, Mashhad, Zahidan, and Bushehr.
 Every Friday morning and evening they participate in prayers, and Guru-Ka-Langer every Friday after the Akhand Path.
 They also participate in community service by establishing schools, and teaching young students Punjabi and Dharmik (Divinity).
-With the dwindling number of Sikhs in the area the school attached to the gurdwara's in Iran have been opened to non-Sikhs.
+With the dwindling number of Sikhs in the area the school attached to the gurdwaras in Iran have been opened to non-Sikhs.
 The majority of the students still come from India or surrounding countries.

 Demographics

+Surveys of current demographics

+A 2020 survey by the World Values Survey found that 96.6% of Iranians believe in Islam.
+According to the CIA World Factbook, around 90–95% of Iranian Muslims associate themselves with the Shia branch of Islam, the official state religion, and about 5–10% with the Sunni and Sufi branches of Islam.

+According to the 2011 Iranian census, 99.98% of Iranians believe in Islam, while the rest of the population believe in other officially recognized minority religions: Christianity, Judaism and Zoroastrianism.
+Because irreligion and some other religions (including the Baháʼí Faith) are not recognized by the Iranian government, and because apostasy from Islam may be subject to capital punishment, governmental figures are distorted.